Religion in Kurdistan: Islam

 The majority of Kurdish people are Muslims.
-While the relationship between religion and nationalism has usually been strained and ambivalent with the strong hold of the Islamic leaders in Kurdish society, it has generally been the conservative Muslim Kurds who formed the backbone of the Kurdish movements.
-Kurdish identity had been tribal and defined by Sunni Islam until the rise of nationalism in the later Ottoman Empire.
+While the relationship between religion and nationalism has usually been strained and ambivalent with the strong hold of the Islamic leaders in Kurdish society, it has generally been the conservative Muslim Kurds who formed the backbone of Kurdish nationalist movements.
+According to van Bruinessen, Kurdish identity was largely tribal and defined by Sunni Islam until the rise of nationalism in the later Ottoman Empire, although historic leaders such as Idris Bitlisi or Sharafkhan Bitlisi may have exaggerated the Sunni tendencies among the Kurds as to disspell any doubts about their loyalty to the Ottomans.

-In Iraqi Kurdistan, as of 2023, Nabaz Ismail, the spokesperson for the autonomous region's Ministry of Endowments and Religious Affairs, estimates the total number of mosques to stand at 5820, 3380 of them offering Friday sermons, with 129 mosques opened in one year, including 56 in the regional capital Erbil.
-He further states that the ministry employs 2700 Islamic teachers and operates 100 Quran memorization centers as well 21 Islamic schools.
+As of 2023 in Iraqi Kurdistan, Nabaz Ismail, the spokesperson for the autonomous region's Ministry of Endowments and Religious Affairs, estimates the total number of mosques to stand at 5,820, with 3,380 (58%) of them offering Friday sermons, and 129 mosques opening in one year, including 56 in the regional capital city, Erbil.
+He further states that the ministry employs 2,700 Islamic teachers and operates 100 Quran memorization centers as well 21 Islamic schools.
 Nabaz Ismail also says that 99% of the mosques have been built through philanthropy, relying on private donors and their charity in the form of zakat or sadaqah.